Our Oshkosh B&B Innkeepers and History

 In October 2004, Scott and Nicole Brayton purchased the home with the intention of making it the premier Oshkosh B&B. For two long years, both Nicole and Scott worked full time jobs while pouring their heart and soul into repairing, replacing, updating and furnishing their dream home.
 The Brayton Bed and Breakfast finally opened for business in September 2006.
 After an encouraging first six months in business, Nicole left the corporate world and now devotes herself to the success of Brayton Bed & Breakfast.

-Nicole, Scott, and Chase welcome you to our home and enjoy a singular Oshkosh B&B experience.
+Nicole and Scott would like to welcome you to our home and enjoy a the Oshkosh B&B experience.